Former VRI Director and Vitalant Sr. VP of Research and Scientific Programs Dr. Michael Busch

 Q: Tell us a little about lessons from your youth and how that impacts your work today?

-As the director at Vitalant Research Institute (previously Blood Systems Research Institute) and Senior Vice President of Research and Scientific Programs at Vitalant, Michael Busch, M.D., Ph.D.
+Former director at Vitalant Research Institute (previously Blood Systems Research Institute) and former Senior Vice President of Research and Scientific Programs at Vitalant, Michael Busch, M.D., Ph.D.
 (Mike) is widely considered to be one of the foremost leaders in Transfusion Medicine today.
 During this interview, we get a small peek into this stellar establishment through Mike’s lens.

 A: As one of seven children, I received consistent messages about the value of hard work.
 I actually thought ‘elbow grease’ was a real thing before I understood it was a metaphor for hard work.
 At home, in school, on the basketball and tennis courts, I learned that working hard consistently over time is what delivers results.
 I have carried that work ethic throughout my life.